 The news comes after nearly half of SoundCloud's staff was laid off last week, in a move that company co-founder and CEO Alex Ljung explained was to ensure its path to "long-term independent success."
 In a note posted to the company's blog, it was also announced that offices in San Francisco and London would close, with remaining staff consolidating into the Berlin and New York locations.

-Sources at the company also told TechCrunch that the company knew it had to lay off staff.
+Sources at SoundCloud also allegedly told TechCrunch that the company knew it had to lay off staff.
 Yet, people were hired up to two weeks before the layoffs occurred, including engineer Vojta Stavik, who on his blog wrote how he was laid off two weeks before he was scheduled to start working—after he'd signed a contract, quit his job, and gave up his apartment in Prague in order to move to Berlin.

 TechCrunch reported that when asked by staff why a hiring freeze had not been implemented, management reportedly replied that a hiring freeze would show weakness and would lead to people asking questions.